Your Questions about ISPA?

 Membership in these colleges affords you the right to use these trademarked terms to distinguish yourself from other therapists.
 It also means you will be legally protected from competing therapists claiming they “do the same thing” as you.

 Yes.
-The Hypnotherapy Council of Australia was established as the Peak Body for Hypnotherapy back in 2010.
-ISPA is a member organisation of the HCA.
-Barbara Craven (ISPA’s representative) is in fact the HCA Treasurer, and Gordon Young (ISPA Advisory Board) is the current President of the HCA.
+The Hypnotherapy Council of Australia (HCA) was established as the Peak Body for Hypnotherapy back in 2011.
+ISPA is a member organization of the HCA.
+Jonathan Smith (ISPA’s representative) is in fact the HCA Treasurer, and Gordon Young (ISPA Vice President) is the current President of the HCA.

 ISPA has two focal points when it comes to ongoing development.
 The first is developing you as a therapist, and the second is developing your practice.
 The ISPA CPD programme includes international experts in strategic psychotherapy, as well as business-focused development in areas like digital marketing, web design, and social media.